 Oh, it feels great.
 I mean, it feels wonderful.

-Right.
-But what’s going on in your mind when that happens?
+What’s going on in your mind when that happens?

 It does sort of take me back a little bit straight away to when we recorded it and the way we used to play it.
 Yeah, it’s a very good feeling.
 I mean, I’m a painter as well, I do art shows and I put my paintings on the wall and I’m very, very pleased when somebody buys one and wants it on their wall.
 I think it’s very pleasing when you get recognition for what you do in life.
 You know, if you write a good article or you do a good radio interview or something like that, and people pat you on the back and say “That was great!”, this is actually getting some sort of recognition from your peers.
 Every artist needs feedback, we need feedback.
 And hearing your record playing on the radio is getting great feedback.